Kentucky Grand Jury Indicts 1 Of 3 Officers In Breonna Taylor Case

 Taylor's death and the ensuing protests have led to some policy changes in Louisville.

-The officers were not wearing body cameras during the fatal raid, though member station WFPL reports the city required all officers to wear and use them when serving warrants.
+The officers were not wearing body cameras during the fatal raid, though NPR member station WFPL reported the city required all officers to wear and use them when serving warrants.
 The mayor has since ordered an outside firm to conduct a review of the Louisville Metro Police Department.

-Last week, the city council passed a no-confidence vote against the mayor for his handling of Taylor's shooting and the unrest that followed.
+Last week, the City Council passed a no-confidence vote against the mayor over his handling of Taylor's shooting and the unrest that followed.
 They offered him a list of proposed reforms but stopped short of calling for his resignation.

-And last Tuesday, the city of Louisville announced a $12 million settlement — the largest in its history — in a wrongful death lawsuit filed by Taylor's family.
+And on Sept.
+15, the city of Louisville announced a $12 million settlement — the largest in its history — in a wrongful death lawsuit filed by Taylor's family.

-The settlement includes a host of reforms to be adopted by the Metro Police.
-Those include establishing a housing and voucher program to encourage officers to live in lower-income city neighborhoods, and creating a clearer command structure when executing warrants at multiple locations, as was the case the night of Taylor's death.
+The settlement includes a host of reforms to be adopted by police.
+These include establishing a housing and voucher program to encourage officers to live in lower-income city neighborhoods, and creating a clearer command structure when executing warrants at multiple locations, as was the case the night of Taylor's death.

 Last week, Palmer, Taylor's mother, said it was time to move forward with the criminal charges, "because she deserves that and much more."